GMT-458-Web-GIS/geogame-aaybukekucuk/README.md

 ## 1. Project Aim & Concept

-This project is an advanced 3D interactive GeoGame developed to meet the requirements of the GMT458 assignment.
+**QuarantineRush** is a high-stakes 3D interactive GeoGame developed to meet the requirements of the GMT458 assignment.

-**`QuarantineRush`** is a high-stakes, time-based survival game.
-The player acts as a crisis manager in New York City, tasked with stopping a rapidly spreading virus that infects the city's taxi fleet.
+The game is built on a photorealistic 3D model of New York City.
+The player acts as a crisis manager, tasked with identifying and containing a spreading "Zombie Virus" carried by taxi units.

-Using a 3D photorealistic map, the player must identify infected taxis (Red Boxes) and deploy "Quarantine Buffers" (Green Cylinders) to cure them.
 The goal is to achieve the highest score possible by curing taxis, surviving for 60 seconds, and managing limited lives and resources.

 ## 2. Design of the GeoGame (Answers to Assignment Questions)

-This section directly addresses the core questions from the assignment brief.
+This section directly answers the questions specified in the assignment objectives.

 ### ▪️ How the game will progress?
+(Difficulty & Progression)

-The game progresses based on a dynamic **Level and Score System** built to challenge the player.
+The game's progression is based on a dynamic **Level and Score System**:

 1.  **Time-Based:** The core game loop is a **60-second** sprint.
 The player's score determines their progression.
-2.  **Levels (Difficulty):** The game is not just one minute; it's a "complete as many tasks as possible" challenge.
+2.  **Levels (Difficulty):** The game is a "complete as many tasks as possible" challenge.
     * **Level 1 Target:** 1000 Points.
     * **Level 2 Target:** 3000 Points (Requires +2000 more).
     * **Level 3 Target:** 6000 Points (Requires +3000 more).